gotneb/LightNovel/README.md

 > [!WARNING]
 > This is a work in progress!
-For updates on the ongoing development, follow me on [Twitter](https://x.com/Gabriel36509504), or watch the repository.
+For updates on the ongoing development, watch the repository.

 # Light Novel Reader